 - Similar to, but not the same as, OpenACC directives.

 - Support for more than just loops

 - Less reliance on compiler to parallelise and map code to threads

 - Not GPU specific

 - Fully integrated into OpenMP

+- Not relevant for ARCHER (no accelerators!)

 - Host-centric model with one host device and multiple target devices of the same type. - device: a logical execution engine with local storage. - device data environment: a data environment associated with a target data or target region. - target constructs control how data and code is offloaded to a device. - Data is mapped from a host data environment to a device data environment.